vacuumlabs/ledger-fio/doc/ins_sign_tx.md

 ### START_COUNTED_SECTION

 Counted sections append a VARINT to the transaction and then validate that the total length of buffers appended to the transaction between START_COUNTED_SECTION and END_COUNTED_SECTION matches the value.
-Matching paits of commands have to be both either outside or within DH encrypted segment.
-Note that DH encoding modifies thelength of what is appedded to the transaction so counted section takes this into account.
+Matching pairs of commands have to be both either outside or within DH encrypted segment.
+Note that DH encoding modifies the length of what is appended to the transaction so counted section takes this into account.

 | Field | Value    |
 | ------|--------- |